Skyscanner/backpack/UNRELEASED.md

 **Fixed:**
 - bpk-component-accordion:
   - Improved accessibility by removing invalid `aria-level="3"` attribute on `BpkAccordionItem`.
+- bpk-component-banner-alert:
+  - Improved accessibility by changing banner alerts to use `div` instead `header`, which was invalid.

 ## How to write a good changelog entry